oxdc/obsidian-vertical-tabs-docs/content/Beta Versions/beta program.md

 **Q: How do I subscribe or unsubscribe?**
 A: All subscriptions are managed through my [Ko-fi page](https://ko-fi.com/oxdcq).
 You can unsubscribe at any time and will continue receiving updates until your next billing cycle.

+**Q: Can I continue using the beta versions after unsubscribing?**
+A: Yes!
+An active subscription is only required to receive new beta versions.
+You can continue using any installed beta versions on your devices until the public release becomes available.
+If you want to use the received beta version on a new device, you'll need to manually copy or sync it to that device.

 **Q: Is there a student discount?**
 A: Currently, no student discount is available.
 However, all Vertical Tabs features remain completely free in the public version, which receives updates 3-6 months after beta testing.